Wisconsin Truck Accident Lawyer

 The large size and extreme weight of commercial trucks make them a considerable threat to public safety, especially when trucking companies and drivers act negligently.
 When victims have been harmed in preventable trucking wrecks, or families lose loved ones due to the negligence of trucking operators and their employees, they have a right to seek compensation for their damages.

 If you have been injured in an accident with a commercial truck, or have lost a loved one, we at Cannon & Dunphy S.C. can guide you through the personal injury and wrongful death claim process.
-Our Wisconsin truck accident attorneys have successfully represented victims of negligence throughout the state, and have recovered over $1 billion in judgements and paid settlements since 1985.
+Our Wisconsin truck accident attorneys have successfully represented victims of negligence throughout the state, and have recovered over $1 billion in judgments and paid settlements since 1985.

 Who is Liable for a Truck Accident?